Skip to content

 What it's like

-• design and build new plants and equipment
+• designing and building new plants and equipment

-• plan safe ways of getting rid of nuclear waste
+• following regulations and planning safe ways to get rid of nuclear waste

 When a nuclear reactor is shut down, you may be involved in decommissioning the site.
 This means taking down any structures or buildings and making sure that any radioactive waste is safely removed.